ykchavan/RedHatSummit2019/README.md

 <h3>Congratulations!
 You built your first image.</h3>

 Try to log in as "myuser" with password "mypassword".
 Try to login as root.
-We are done with Lab 1 here.
-We will *wait* for instructor to start Lab 2.
+We are done with Lab 1 here. *Wait* for instructor to start Lab 2.

 <br>
 <hr>